CADET HONOURS AND AWARDS

 The Cadet Award for Bravery may be awarded to a cadet who performs an outstanding deed of valour involving risk of life in attempting to save the life or property of others.

-Legion Medal of Excellence
+Royal Canadian Legion Cadet Medal of Excellence

 Lord Strathcona Medal